Kfar Tavor: British Mandate era

+Demographics

+In 2022, 97.9% of the population was Jewish and 2.1% was counted as other.

 Landmarks

 In the Hameyasdim neighborhood, the core of the village, there is a museum and other sites, including the HaShomer house, the first school and teacher's house (now a library) and a synagogue that was built in 1937.
 Another school, built in 1911, now serves as the Shenkar Tzfira Music Center.
 The main street of the neighborhood has houses left from the village's early days, as well as parts of the wall that surrounded it.